- To successfully work with family, establish clear expectations and boundaries from the start.

-There are many benefits and drawbacks to working with family.
-On one hand, it can mean a loyal and trusted confidant; on the other, it can mean a tense and unprofessional relationship that doesn’t add value to your business.
+There are benefits and drawbacks to working with family.
+On the one hand, it can mean a loyal and trusted confidant; on the other, it can mean a tense and unprofessional relationship that doesn’t add value to your business.

 - You trust and are honest with each other.
 “They know you inside and out,” said Thomas, who co-owns Pinch Spice Market with her partner.
 “They can lift you up when you need it and call you on your baloney when you need to be grounded.
 You can be totally honest with them.”

 - They’re dedicated to you and the business.
 “In many cases, your relationship can make the family member more loyal to you and your cause,” said Ryan Cook, digital marketing specialist and entrepreneur.
 “If you come from the same family, you probably have a lot of the same beliefs and attitudes, which can reduce disagreement and friction.”

 - You could save money.
 “There can be a major financial benefit of working with your significant other, because you can share an accountant, a tax preparer, a cell phone plan and several other expenses that unrelated colleagues can’t share,” said Nerissa Zhang, CEO of The Bright App.

-Work never goes away.
+- Work never goes away.
 “If you don’t set the right boundaries, being together all the time can get old, and you can start to feel like you don’t have any autonomy,” Thomas said.
 “You take work home with you – it’s hard to ‘turn off’ when your business partner also sits at the dinner table with you.
-It’s so important to define work and life space, and try to not have them overlap too much.”
+It’s so important to define work and life space and try to not have them overlap too much.”

 Examples of successful family-run businesses

 - Walmart: One of the most famous family-run businesses, Walmart was founded by Sam Walton, who passed the business down to his three children.
 The Walton family currently owns more than half of the Walmart business at a market cap of $241 billion.

-Another famously successful family-run business, Nike is headed by the Knight family.
+- Nike: Nike is headed by the Knight family.
 Phil Knight founded it at the University of Oregon in 1964, and it’s now valued at $110.3 billion.
 Knight’s son Travis was appointed to Nike’s board of directors in 2015.

 - Mars: The Mars company was started in 1911 by Frank C. Mars, who made and sold homemade butter candy.
 The company has been passed down to family members who now own Mars Inc. and sit on the board of directors.
 The Mars family is worth an estimated $78 billion.